ronreynolds/smartsheet-openapi/README.md

 all references to `"contactOptions"` in the Java-SDK point to `List<Contact>` which would indicate that this type should be a `ContactOptionArray` and not a single `ContactOption` object.  this also is in keeping with the common theme that any collection/array of items has a plural name whereas single items have a singular name.
+#### UserProfile.alternateEmails is single AlternateEmail
+looks like a similar issue to `contactOptions` above

 ### Replacements
 this is a list of just SOME of the replacements needed to address OpenAPI-generator parser errors of the form